AaronOnosala/Clickbait-Detection-Project/README.md

 ## Quantifiable Success
 The model's performance surpassed initial expectations, showcasing a significant improvement over traditional machine-learning models.

+ ## In Conclusion
- ### The Clickbait Detection project not only honed my skills in NLP and transformer models but also provided a platform to apply these skills to a real-world problem.
+The Clickbait Detection project not only honed my skills in NLP and transformer models but also provided a platform to apply these skills to a real-world problem.
 By addressing the challenge of clickbait detection, I developed a model that significantly improved content moderation on digital platforms.
 The successful implementation and high accuracy of the model underscore the potential of AI in solving complex problems in the digital content space.